Study of two-spin entanglement in singlet states: Resonating-valence-bond picture

 Then, since our RVB states produce

-it follows that $p=\frac{1}{N-1}$ and thus for all even $N\ge 4$ systems we get zero entanglement between the two sites.
-Lastly, based on Ref. \onlinecite{sen}, we find that the monogamy argument yields the bound $p \le 1/3 + 2/(3\sqrt{N-1})$ while the quantum telecloning argument produces the bound $p \le 1/3 + 2/[3 (N-1)]$.
-Compared to our exact value of $p = 1/(N-1)$, both these bounds are weaker bounds (i.e., show zero two-site entanglement with certainty only in the thermodynamic limit).
-Thus (among various RVB states) we see that our entangled high $E^2_v$ RVB states, while producing maximum entanglement between a pair and the rest of the system, yield zero entanglement among the two spins of the pair.
+it follows that $p=\frac{1}{N-1}$; thus, for systems with even number of spins ($N$), we get zero entanglement between the two sites when $N \ge 4$.
+Therefore, we see that our RVB states (among the various RVB states), while producing maximum entanglement between a pair and the rest of the system, yield zero entanglement between the spins of that pair.